-- In the worst case for a set with N enzymes chosen from a total of k available enzymes there are C^k_N potential representations of the same set. - In our case, the minimal sets have 3 enzymes, chosen from 300 possibilities, so the number of symmetries can be as high as $C^{300}3 \approx 4.5 10^6$. - This large number of symmetries in fact prevents this model to find alternative sets of enzymes, since the same set is obtained a huge number of times (although less than the worst case of 4.5 million).
+- In the worst case for a set with N enzymes chosen from a total of k available enzymes there are C{N}^{k} potential representations of the same set.
+In our case, the minimal sets have 3 enzymes, chosen from 300 possibilities, so the number of symmetries can be as high as $C{300}^{300} \approx 4.5 10^{6}$. - This large number of symmetries in fact prevents this model to find alternative sets of enzymes, since the same set is obtained a huge number of times (although less than the worst case of 4.5 million). - But maintaining the minimum sets discovered the approach becomes much more effective (cf. Buezas EMCL thesis).